 Intrepid prefers smaller character-filled hotels and guesthouses than hotel chains.
-When on holiday in Mexico, enjoy staying in small hotels owned and run by friendly locals.
+When on vacation in Mexico, enjoy staying in small hotels owned and run by friendly locals.

 Tipping is expected in most parts of Mexico.
-Service workers typically earn a low wage and rely on tips to earn a decent living.
-Add 10–15% to restaurant bills (if service charge is not already included), and leave a few dollars or pesos for housekeepers, porters, bartenders and guides.
+The service workers typically earn a low wage and rely on tips to earn a decent living.
+We recommend leaving 10–15 per cent at restaurants (if the service charge is not already included), 5–10 per cent of your room cost for housekeepers, and a few dollars for porters, bartenders and guides.

 It's likely that you will encounter different types of toilets while travelling in Mexico.
 Western-style flushable toilets are commonly found in high-end resorts, hotels and restaurants, while squat toilets are common in rural areas and homes.
 Be prepared by carrying your own supply of toilet paper and soap, as these aren't always provided.

-Drinking tap water isn't recommended in Mexico.
-For environmental reasons, try to avoid buying bottled water.
-Fill a reusable water bottle or canteen with filtered water.
-It's also advisable to avoid ice in drinks and peel fruit and vegetables before eating.
+It’s also advisable to avoid ice in drinks and to peel fruit and vegetables before eating.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2017.
-For a current list of public holidays in Mexico go to: http://www.worldtravelguide.net/mexico/public-holidays
+For a current list of public holidays in Mexico, including the movable dates noted above, go to:

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.